Plot twist: Early examples

 An early example of the romance genre with multiple twists was the Arabian Nights tale "The Three Apples".
 It begins with a fisherman discovering a locked chest.
 The first twist occurs when the chest is broken open and a corpse is found inside.
 The initial search for the murderer fails, and a twist occurs when two men appear, separately claiming to be the murderer.
 A complex chain of events finally reveals the murderer to be the investigator's own slave.

 Mechanics

 Literary analysts have identified several common categories of plot twists, based on how they are executed.

 Anagnorisis

-Anagnorisis, or discovery, is the protagonist's sudden recognition of his or her own or another character's true identity or nature.
+Anagnorisis, or discovery, is the protagonist's sudden recognition of their own or another character's true identity or nature.
 Through this technique, previously unforeseen character information is revealed.
 A notable example of anagnorisis occurs in Oedipus Rex: Oedipus kills his father and marries his mother in ignorance, learning the truth only toward the climax of the play.
 The earliest use of this device as a twist ending in a murder mystery was in "The Three Apples", a medieval Arabian Nights tale, where the protagonist Ja'far ibn Yahya discovers by chance a key item towards the end of the story that reveals the culprit behind the murder to have been his own slave all along.